MattuW4/battleships-terminal-game/README.md

   1. I want to be able to immediately play a game.

-## Existing site features
+## Programme features

 - F01, F02 Load out and player name selection

-This is the app loadout where a player will be initially oriented to.
+This is the app load out where a player will be initially oriented to.
 Once the app runs the player is prompted to enter a name from a nautical themed prompt (player is referred to as 'Captain' to improve UX.)
-There is also input validation for the user name that prompts the user to only enter a name made up of alphabetic characters (i.e. no numbers or special characters) as well as ensuring that their name is 2 or more charcters in length.
+There is also input validation for the user name that prompts the user to only enter a name made up of alphabetic characters (i.e. no numbers or special characters) as well as ensuring that their name is 2 or more characters in length.

 ![Landing page/player input](documentation/f01-player-name.png)
 ![Player input validation](documentation/f02-player-validation.png)